-As part of our continued commitment to research excellence, Northumbria University is offering studentships aligned to each of our Multidisciplinary Research Themes (MDRTs)
+As part of our continued commitment to research excellence, Northumbria University is offering studentships aligned to each of our Interdisciplinary Research Themes (IDRTs)

 The priority areas of research for the Energy Futures research community include energy materials, photovoltaics, batteries, manufacturing, sustainable fuels, heat, electrical power and control, design and the built environment.
 Furthermore, the overlap of these priority areas with techno- and socio-economics is also important because achieving net zero carbon emissions is an inherently multidisciplinary challenge.

 Energy Futures builds on research excellence at Northumbria University including:

 - the EPSRC Centre for Doctoral Training in Renewable Energy Northeast Universities (ReNU);

 - the Renewable Energy Technologies and Materials Research Group.

 Energy Futures now invites applications for a funded PhD scholarship starting in October 2023.
 This project may be in any of the priority areas listed above and Energy Futures welcomes informal conversations with the participating academics.
 In the first instance please contact Professor Neil Beattie at: email@example.com.

 - Academic excellence of the proposed student i.e. 2:1 (or equivalent GPA from non-UK universities [preference for 1st class honours]); or a Masters (preference for Merit or above); or APEL evidence of substantial practitioner achievement.